Barry, Kevin. City of Bohane. Random House, London, 2011. F;11/18.

 Logan Hartnett is an older gang leader with his hands full.
 There’s a couple of younger bad-boy invincible cronies, a brilliant Chinese teenage girl to lead the female side, a frail elderly mother to tell him what to do, and a gorgeous but unsatisfied wife.
 He knows that a war with an opposing gang is brewing.
 A former rival is back in town looking to reconnect with the wife, and our gang leader also has to negotiate an alliance with an indigenous tribe of bloodthirsty killers.

 I wondered if Mr. Barry was a bit out of his imagination’s depth with all this rough stuff.
-It’s one thing to dream up a crazy uncontrolled world and another for your imagination to live easily in it.
+It’s one thing to dream up a crazy uncontrolled world and another for you to live easily in it.
 One of the main characters’ nickname is Fucker.
 Language is almost awkwardly coarse:

 There in the black pit of December the rain came side-on and whipped its cold assaults.
 The hardwind was bossing about the place belligerent as a hoor’s broken-faced mother.
 There was an icy mist ghosting from the ocean that’d just about freeze the tongue solid in your gob.